spoluan/sound-classification/README.md

 Train the model \
 `python model.train.py`

 If you want to change the datasets, you can copy your datasets into the `train` folder.
-The codes will automatically detect the folder listed in the `train` folder as class label.
+The codes will automatically detect the folder listed in the `train` folder as your class label.

 # Datasets
 You can download the complete datasets <a href="https://github.com/soerenab/AudioMNIST">here</a>.
 The dataset consists of 30,000 audio samples of spoken digits (0–9) from 60 different speakers.